mountaineerbr/shellChatGPT/README.md

 - Main focus on **chat models** (multi-turn, text, image, and audio).

 - Implementation of selected features from **OpenAI API version 1**.
+  As text is the only universal interface, voice and image features will only be partially supported.

 - Provide the closest API defaults and let the user customise settings.